Jack pine (Pinus banksiana)

 Leaf

-Needlelike, 3/4" to 1-1/2" long, stubby, flat, grayish green; two in a bundle and slightly twisted; remain on branchlets for about three years.
+Needlelike, 3/4 to 1-1/2 inches long, stubby, flat, grayish green.
+Slightly twisted needles are bundled in pairs and remain on branchlets for about three years.

 Fruit (seed)

-Cones are about 1-1/2" long, often strongly curved, brown when ripe, turning gray later, sometimes remaining on branches unopened and containing good seeds for many years; small winged, triangular seeds can be carried far in strong winds.
-Many trees have ripe cones when seven years old.
+Cones are about 1-1/2 inches long, often strongly curved and appearing in pairs (like the ears of a donkey), brown when ripe, turning gray later, sometimes remaining on branches unopened and containing good seeds for many years.
+The small, winged, triangular seeds can be carried far in strong winds.
+Many cones ripen after seven years.
+Cones only open in extreme heat such as forest fire conditions (120 to 150 degrees Fahrenheit).

 Range